GuildCrafts/web-development-js/_goals/367-Work_on_the_Map.md

 Use the [Dev](https://github.com/GuildCrafts/map/projects/1) project to track your work:

-1. Grab an issue from the top backlog
+1. Grab an issue from the top of the backlog
 1. Assign yourself and your pair
 1. Move it to "In Progress"
 1. Get coding!